 In a particular class, 60 percent of the students are female.
 Fifty percent of all students in the class have long hair.
 Forty-five percent of the students are female and have long hair.
 Of the female students, 75 percent have long hair.
 Let F be the event that a student is female.
-Let F be the event has long hair.
+Let L be the event that a student has long hair.
 One student is picked randomly.
 Are the events of being female and having long hair independent?